-A money market account is a type of savings account that is designed for long-term storage of your money, but with the added benefit of higher money market interest rates to help your savings grow even farther than before.
+A money market account is a type of high yield savings account (or HYSA) that is designed for long-term storage of your money, but with the added benefit of higher money market interest rates to help your savings grow even farther than before.

 What is the difference between a money market account and a savings account?

 Money markets and savings accounts seem similar at first, but offer a few crucial differences.
-One of the biggest is the difference in interest rates - money market accounts tend to offer a higher interest rate overall, as well as increasing interest rates as your balance increases, whereas most savings accounts tend to remain static in their interest rates over time, at least in relation to your balance.
+One of the biggest is the difference in interest rates - money market accounts and other types of HYSA accounts tend to offer a higher interest rate overall, as well as increasing interest rates as your balance increases, whereas most savings accounts tend to remain static in their interest rates over time, at least in relation to your balance.